HenrikBengtsson/startup/reference/is_pqr.md

-# Check if running a Pretty Quick Version of R (pqR)
+# Checks if running a Pretty Quick Version of R (pqR)

-Check if running a Pretty Quick Version of R (pqR)
+Checks if running a Pretty Quick Version of R (pqR)

 ## Usage